ml4ai/tomcat/docs/developer/message-bus.rst

 For more complex scenarios, it may be necessary to use a client library instead of a client executable.
 One example of such a scenario would be when a client application needs to publish a variety of messages to different topics.
+While ``mosquitto_sub`` is capable of subscribing to multiple topics, ``mosquitto_pub`` is designed to publish to a single topic. =

+Using a client library is also not a bad idea when your client program needs to process messages from different topics differently.
+While you could technically design your client to inspect each incoming message and route them based on their contents, it is probably simpler to create multiple client objects to subscribe to different topics with different callbacks (it's okay if this doesn't mean anything to you just yet - we'll get to it soon).

 This is the case with the ToMCAT Java mod (which extends the `Malmo`_ mod).
 For when a client application does not need to publish to more than one topic, this is an elegant way to work with a message bus.

 Using client executables provides a couple of advantages over using a client library.
 For one, it makes it easier to switch message brokers